luije87/documentation/api.rst

 job_function_name: The job function name.
 Must be one of the system job functions.
 location:       The location of the job
 salary_type:    The salary type.
 Must be one of the system salary types
+contact_email:  The email of the contact to be associated with the job.
+Must match with an existing contact
+expiration_date: The date the posting should expire. yyyy-mm-dd
 ============== ==================================================================

 * Required fields